sighupio/fury-distribution-container-image-sync/README.md

 Fury Distribution is the first SIGHUP product being benefit from this image sync automation.

-## Configuration file
+## Configuration files

+Inside the folder `modules/` there are subfolders for each fury module with a file: `images.yml`.
-The configuration file: `images.yml` has to have a root attribute: `images`.
-Its value is an array of objects:
+Each `images.yml` file has to have a root attribute: `images` and its value is an array of objects:

 ```yaml
   - name: # Simple description of the image